Sanderling 18: Dimensions

-Operational history
+Reception

 In a Maine Boats review Stephen Rappaport wrote, "with his design of the company’s 18-foot fiberglass Sanderling in the early 1960s, Marshall was largely responsible for the resurgence of interest in catboats among sailors without the wherewithal, financial, emotional or otherwise, to restore one of the handful of available wooden classics."

 A 2008 Small Craft Advisor review noted, "there is a temptation to call a classic catboat like Sanderling 'simple' and 'effortless,' but for her many strengths, ease-of-use and simplicity might not be the most notable.
 Weather helm can be a handful, and jibing sometimes nerve-wracking.
 The Sanderling’s series of blocks, halyards, eyestraps and hoops will take the newcomer some time.
 And while there’s only one sail to think about-at 253 sq. ft.- it's a lot to think about; what author Tony Gibbs calls 'the ever-present question of reefing.'"